 Once again, only deposit cash you do not plan on needing until the CD term ends.
 You will forfeit a portion of your earned interest or principal if you make an early withdrawal.

+Yes, CIT is a legitimate trustworthy online bank with multiple financial products offered to consumers.
 Here’s is a quick review of CIT Bank’s positives and negatives:

 - No monthly service fees or account opening fees